chipoglesby/fortCollinsEmployeeEarnings/README.md

 3.  `hourlyWage`: [In 2015, The Associated Press reported](http://denver.cbslocal.com/2015/01/01/colorado-minimum-wage-rises-to-8-23-in-2015/) that the minimum wage for Colorado was $8.23.
 Under the assumption that any employee earning more than $17,506/year, we calculated their possible hourly salary.
 Many employees are salaried, so this is more for information purposes.
 4.  `status`: The status variable is used to help categorize employees into different buckets.
 Employees earning more than the assumed $8.23/hour would be labled as `full time` while anyone earning less would be `part time` or contract.

-As of 2015, there are 13 Service areas with a total of 2165 employees.
+As of 2015, there are 13 service areas with a total of 2165 employees.

 | serviceArea                           |  departmentCount|  jobTitleCount|  employeeCount|  medianSalary|
 |:--------------------------------------|----------------:|--------------:|--------------:|-------------:|